devopsinsiders/ReactTodoUIMonolith/README.md

 ## Important Note

-Make sure to restart NGINX on the Backend VM after making the changes:
+Make sure to restart NGINX on the VM after making the changes:

 ```bash
 sudo service nginx restart